-Prescription transactions revenue for the year ended December 31, 2020 increased \$123.7 million, or 34%, compared to the year ended December 31, 2019, driven primarily by a 34% increase in the number of our average Monthly Active Consumers.
-We believe prescription transactions revenue continues to be impacted by COVID-19.
-Scriptcycle active consumers are also included in our Monthly Active Consumers number beginning in the fourth quarter of 2020, the first full quarter post its acquisition.
+Prescription transactions revenue for the six months ended June 30, 2020 increased \$68.2 million, or 42%, compared to the six months ended June 30, 2019, driven primarily by a 39% increase in the number of our

+Monthly Active Consumers.
+Prescription transactions revenue was negatively impacted in the second quarter of 2020 due to the impact of COVID-19, as many consumers avoided visiting healthcare professionals and pharmacies in-person, which led to a decrease in Monthly Active Consumers.
+See "-Quarterly Results of Operations."

-Other revenue for the year ended December 31, 2020 increased \$38.8 million, or 164%, compared to the year ended December 31, 2019.
-This increase was primarily due to an increase in subscription revenue as a result of an increase in the number of subscribers in the year ended December 31, 2020 compared to the year ended December 31, 2019, an increase in revenue from our pharmaceutical manufacturers offering, and an increase in telehealth revenue driven by GoodRx Care and the launch of the GoodRx Telehealth Marketplace in March 2020.
+Other revenue for the six months ended June 30, 2020 increased \$15.2 million, or 171%, compared to the six months ended June 30, 2019.
+This increase was primarily due to an increase of \$7.6 million in subscription revenue as a result of an increase in the number of subscribers in the six months ended June 30, 2020 compared to the six months ended June 30, 2019.
+The increase in other revenue was also due to a \$5.3 million increase in advertising revenue, primarily from pharmaceutical manufacturers, and a \$2.9 million increase in telehealth revenue following the acquisition of HeyDoctor in 2019 and the launch of the GoodRx Telehealth Marketplace in March 2020.